google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

       <td>
         <a href="https://webmasters.googleblog.com/2014/05/understanding-web-pages-better.html">
-        Google's indexing system does run JavaScript</a> but some issues may need to be fixed to make content accessible, for example ensure if you are using new browser features like the Fetch API that they are polyfilled in browsers without support.
+        Google's indexing system does run JavaScript</a> but some issues may need to be fixed to make content accessible.
+For example, if you are using new browser features like the Fetch API, ensure that they are polyfilled in browsers without support.
       </td>
     </tr>